Drug Detoxification Process Explained

 Short-term Medicated Detox

 This option incorporates the use of a short-term medication plan.
-During this plan, the patient is subject to specific medications designed to relieve any harmful withdrawal symptoms.
+The patient is subject to specific medications designed to relieve any harmful withdrawal symptoms during this plan.

 Long-term Medicated Detox

-Typically used for treating opioid addictions (i.e., heroin), long-term medicated detox involves receiving the correct dosage of medication to stop the patient from experiencing withdrawal symptoms entirely.
+Typically used for treating opioid addictions (i.e., heroin), long-term medicated detox involves receiving the correct medication dosage to stop the patient from experiencing withdrawal symptoms entirely.

 The dose will gradually be lowered until the individual is completely free of any drug use habit.
 In other words, this is very similar to the Opioid Detox that was mentioned above.